Adidas Yeezy: Yeezy Knit Runner

 The Adidas Yeezy Knit Runner (stylized as Knit Rnr) debuted on September 23, 2021, with a debut colorway called "Sulfur."
-The shoe retailed at $200 USD.
+The shoe retailed at US$200.
 The Knit Runner takes inspiration from the Yeezy Foam Runner silhouette while being predominantly made of knitted material.

 Yeezy Nsltd Boot

 The Adidas Yeezy Nsltd Bt (meaning Insulated Boot) debuted on November 5, 2021, with a "khaki" colorway.
-These boots retailed at $340 USD.
+These boots retailed at US$340.

+Yeezy Bsktbl Knit

+The Yeezy Bsktbl Knit released on December 18, 2021, with the 'Slate Blue' colourway and serves as an 'updated' version of the previous Yeezy Qntm basketball shoe.
+It has a distinctive padded, sock-like upper (not too dissimilar to the 'CMPCT' variant of the Yeezy 350 V2), with a sole reminiscent of the Yeezy Qntm.

 Yeezy 1050

-The Adidas Yeezy 1050 was shown first back in July 22, 2021 during one of Ye's listening parties in the Atlanta Mercedes-Benz Stadium for his 10th studio album, Donda, which was worn along with his other Yeezy apparel.
-The first colorway is called "Hi-Res" as an orange high-top yet shaped as a skinny kind of boot.
-The release date for this item is still unknown yet speculated to retail for $400 USD.
+The Adidas Yeezy 1050 was first shown on July 22, 2021, at the Atlanta Mercedes-Benz Stadium during the first listening party for West's 10th studio album, Donda.
+It was worn along with his other Yeezy apparel.
+The first colorway is called "Hi-Res" as an orange high-top with boot characteristics.
+The release date for this item was unknown but was speculated to retail for US$400.
+Following the termination of the collaboration, this item is no longer likely to release.